At the heart of Christian partnership in Birmingham and Solihull.

 Chair of Restore:

-BCT is served by a Church Leaders Group, an Ecumenical Development Group, a Coordinating Group, and project management groups.
+BCT is served by a Church Leaders Group, a Coordinating Group, and project management groups.

 Birmingham Churches Together is a registered Charity: No. 243931

 BCT is an Intermediate Ecumenical Body of Churches Together in England.
-Established and funded by the mainstream denominations, BCT seeks to serve the whole Christian people of God in Birmingham and Solihull.
+Established and funded by the mainstream denominations, BCT seeks to serve the whole Christian people of God across the Local Authority areas of Birmingham and Solihull.